 YULIYA NIKOLOVA, PH.D.

-Dr. Yuliya Nikolova is the Koerner New Scientist in the Campbell Family Mental Health Research Institute at CAMH.
+Dr. Yuliya Nikolova is a Scientist in the Campbell Family Mental Health Research Institute at CAMH.
 Before being appointed to her current position, she completed her PhD in Psychology & Neuroscience at Duke University and a Postdoctoral Fellowship in translational neuroscience at CAMH.

 Our Research Focus